-In the world of software testing a defect once found should be consistently reproducible so the tester can report with conviction, developer can fix with clarity and the QA team can close with confidence.
+In the world of software testing, a defect once found should be consistently reproducible so the tester can report with conviction, a developer can fix with clarity and the QA team can close with confidence.

 However, this process sometimes comes with its own set of challenges.
 This article tries to illuminate those dark areas of defect reproduction.

 First of all, what is “Reproducing a Defect”?

 If a certain sequence of steps has landed the tester at a point where a deviation in expected behavior is observed- the “steps to reproduce” is the defect field that contains a record of this exact sequence of steps.
 If we encounter the same problem, every time we follow those steps, then this is called the reproducible defect.